-The Controller Area Network was developed to prevent the need for large multi-core wiring harnesses in the automotive industry.
+The CAN bus (Controller Area Network) was developed by the Robert Bosch company in the 1980s for use in motor vehicles.
+CAN was developed to prevent the need for large multi-core wiring harnesses in the automotive industry.
 It was triggered by the growing number of electrical/electronic devices including engine management systems, active suspension, ABS, gear control, lighting control, air conditioning, airbags and central locking.
 This means more safety and more comfort for the driver and of course a reduction of fuel consumption and exhaust emissions.
 Reduction in complexity and cable weight were important for many applications.

 Simplified diagram showing main components of a wiring harness before the use of CAN